leafboo/http-from-tcp/README.md

 ### Flow of data going through the OSI Model from top to bottom <br>
 _Session -> Transport_ <br> <br>
+The transport layer uses various protocols like the TCP and UDP.
+In this project, I'll be using TCP.
 TCP breaks up the session data into segments and attaches a TCP header to each segments. <br><br>
 <img width="637" height="552" alt="image" src="https://github.com/user-attachments/assets/060340ee-749b-4702-b3c2-3c513ff23fc3" />
 <br><br><br>
 _Trasport -> Network_ <br><br>
+The IP is used as the protocol in this layer.
 IP takes the segment and attaches the IP header to it, forming something that's called an IP packet. <br><br>
 <img width="1121" height="413" alt="image" src="https://github.com/user-attachments/assets/b7fb3cc0-3369-466b-bba5-3d5e2fbb6aa5" />